 - How colleges can effectively prepare students for in-demand jobs and career advancement.

 NCII’s career connections support builds on our extensive guided pathways work and helps colleges improve both students’ and employers’ experiences so the local economy and the community thrive.
+We help colleges:

 - Strategically engage employers to align program offerings with workforce demands.